RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD/Manual.md

 ```

 ### Footer
 An optional marker that can be used to mark the end of a string of CSCD.
-It must be the last token in the document.
+It must be the last token in the document, after all values and comments.

 ```
 ~/CSCD~